shin5ok/aspu/README.md

 ```
   $ sudo pip install blobxfer -y
 ```
-If you got errors that not found pip, try below as,
+If you got errors that did not find pip, try below as,
 ###### Ubuntu
 ```
   $ sudo apt-cache update